webnoobcodes/webnoob.dev/content/articles/getting-started-with-nuxt.md

 The **plugins folder** is the place where you can set up additional libraries like font-awesome, for example.
 But you can also create your reusable pieces of JavaScript code.
 Register components globally and to inject functions or constants could also be a possibility.

 As an example, you can set up a new filter for displaying a date.
-If you register this plugin in your `nuxt.config.js` file, then you can use it easily in you templates with `{{ date | formatdate }}`.
+If you register this plugin in your `nuxt.config.js` file, then you can use it easily in your templates with `{{ date | formatdate }}`.

 ```javascript
 import Vue from "vue";